singularity-code/scim-endpoint/README.md

 if you **really** do not want to build or run it yourself : point the postman collection towards https://www.personify.be/scim/v2/Users

+if you **really really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)

 ## configuration